intermine/internships/guidance/students-applying.md

 ## Getting started:

 If you're interested in applying for [one of our projects](../../project-ideas/2018), drop an email to the people named in the project description to introduce yourself, and explain which of the project(s) you're interested in.
-There's already been quite a lot of interest in the Similarity project from multiple students, so you might want to consider one of the other projects as a backup if you think you'd particularly like InterMine.

 ### Custom projects